-The faculty advisor and other committee members should also determine whether Institutional Review Board (IRB) approval is required for the project and submit the appropriate application on behalf of the student.
+The faculty advisor and other committee members should determine whether Institutional Review Board (IRB) approval is required for the project and submit the appropriate application on behalf of the student.
+If a project warrants IRB review, approval must be obtained prior to submitting the thesis proposal and the IRB number included in the written proposal.
 Students and faculty advisors must comply with all university IRB guidelines and policies, including requisite CITI training.
 Refer to the university IRB website for training, application, and additional resources (http://irb.byu.edu).
 If students plan to conduct surveys as part of the research process, they must also comply with BYU Survey Policy.